5 Surprisingly Powerful and Simple Ways to Appreciate Your Team

 4. Support their personal passions.

-Don’t forget everyone on your team loves things beyond just work (impossible!).
-Take a few minutes to brainstorm how you can support them in these passions.
+Everyone on your team has a life filled with passions outside of work.
+Take a few minutes to brainstorm how you might support them in the things they love.

 5. Share your network.